 - 135.00 U.S. Dollars

 - At the Embassy in Tegucigalpa: Fees may be paid in U.S. dollars or the equivalent in Lempiras.
 International credit cards are accepted.
 Personal checks are not accepted.

 - At the Consular Agency in San Pedro Sula: Fees may only be paid in Lempiras.
 Exact change is required.
 International credit cards are accepted.
 Personal checks are not accepted.

 - You must pay all fees directly at the Embassy or the Consular Agency.
 Do not make payments at a bank or any other establishment.

 - Turnaround Time:

-- When applying in San Pedro Sula – Approximately 5 weeks.
-Passports will be returned by UPS at the applicants cost.
+- When applying in San Pedro Sula – Approximately 2-4 weeks.

 - If Only One Parent can come to the Interview, click here (PDF 390 KB)

 - Neither Parent can come to the Interview, click here ( PDF 459 KB)